 If you were recently fired from your job, you may be entitled to monetary damages for lost wages and emotional distress as a result of wrongful termination.
-If your employer's behavior was egregious enough to violate the law, you may also be entitled to punitive damages.
+If your employer's behavior was egregious enough at a high level, you may also be entitled to punitive damages.

 The San Francisco wrongful termination attorneys at The Armstrong Law Firm have successfully represented hundreds of wrongful termination clients in San Francisco, Oakland and San Jose.
 They have obtained millions of dollars on behalf of their clients in recent years, winning favorable results in unlawful termination cases against some of California's largest employers.